Struggling with weight gain? Fatigue? Hair loss? Constipation? Unexplained infertility? Foggy thinking/poor memory?

 - Avoid all processed vegetable oils (canola, soy/corn/cottonseed, grapeseed, safflower, sunflower, etc) and stick to butter, coconut oil, olive oil, and animal fats.

 - IODINE may worsen autoimmune conditions.
 Iodine rich foods can help hypothyroidism NOT caused by autoimmune illness.

-- Probiotic-rich foods like raw kraut, kvass (fermented drink), or kefir.
+- Probiotic-rich foods like raw kraut, kvass (a fermented drink), or kefir.
 I recommend this coconut water kefir.
-It’s dairy free.
+It’s dairy-free.

 - Make mineral-rich bone broth for gut health.